 Sips by is a personalized tea discovery subscription.
 Each month, we match tea drinkers across the U.S. with delicious teas from over 150 global tea brands that we’re sure they’ll love.
-Subscribers receive four teas chosen just for them in every box.
-Learn more here.
+Members receive 4 teas chosen just for them in every box.
+Learn more about our tea subscription service.

 Stress is perhaps one of the most frequently given reasons for sleeplessness, which can make it difficult to relax before bed or cause you to wake up during the night.
 Luckily, herbal teas can be a great way to reduce stress throughout the day, as well as to help you naturally wind down before bed.

 Chamomile: Chamomile is a go-to for reducing stress and promoting sleep because it acts as a mild tranquilizer.
 This is due to its content of apigenin, an antioxidant that binds to stress receptors in your brain, which helps your body to relax.
 Try it in Chamomile Blend by Sarjesa.

 Rosehip: Another soothing tea for stress, rosehip tea is naturally caffeine-free, making it a great tea to enjoy before bed.
 With a gentle floral flavor, it’s high in antioxidants as well to help protect your body from the effects of stress while relaxing you to sleep.
 Try Herbal Orange Spice by Davidson's Organic Teas.